grycap/scar/docs/source/prog_model.rst

 #) The Amazon S3 bucket ``scar-test`` will be created if it does not exist, and if you don't specify any input folder, a folder with the name of the function ``scar-darknet`` will be created with an ``input`` folder inside it.
 #) The Lambda function is triggered upon uploading a file into the ``input`` folder created.
 #) The Lambda function retrieves the file from the Amazon S3 bucket and makes it available for the shell-script running inside the container in the ``/tmp/$REQUEST_ID/input`` folder.
-The ``$SCAR_INPUT_FILE`` environment variable will point to the location of the input file.
+The ``$INPUT_FILE_PATH`` environment variable will point to the location of the input file.
 #) The shell-script processes the input file and produces the output (either one or multiple files) in the folder ``/tmp/$REQUEST_ID/output``.
 #) The output files are automatically uploaded by the Lambda function into the ``output/$REQUEST_ID/`` folder created inside of the ``scar-test/scar-darknet`` path.